 He prompted me to explain, and I suddenly found myself telling story after story about the intelligent, clever and kind man my dad was—the man who was now too weak to open his eyes.
 The social worker then asked if I had ever told my dad the stories I just shared with him.
 The short answer was no.

 And that is yet another reason why hospice care can be extraordinary.
 If ever there is a time to seize the moment, it is when a loved one is nearing the end of life.
 That social worker helped me realize it was time to share that treasure trove of memories and anecdotes with my dad.

 Even though my father wasn’t one to reminisce, I didn’t want to regret not telling him why he meant so much to me.
 What was said during his final hours remains between my dad and me, but I will always be grateful to that persistent hospice social worker for his understanding and gentle push.
-That afternoon turned out to be my dad’s last.
-You don’t always get second chances, so don’t wait for tomorrow.
+That afternoon turned out to be Dad’s last.
+You don’t always get second chances in life, so don’t wait for tomorrow.